 As the Company's lease arrangements do not provide an implicit rate, the Company uses its incremental estimated borrowing rate at lease commencement to measure ROU assets and lease liabilities.
-The Company used the incremental borrowing rate on January 1, 2019 for all leases that commenced on or prior to that date.
 Operating lease expense is generally recognized on a straight-line basis over the lease term.
 For leases with a term of one year or less, the Company elected not to record the ROU asset or liability.